Rishabh775/selector/README.md

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This update is to create a pr so that i can check the github actions.

 Currently, two official plugins are available: